Weather-related closures, delays for the Brazos Valley

 Schools

-Bryan ISD: Students will be expected to log into their classes and complete assignments from home Thursday and Friday.
+Bryan ISD: Schools will be closed through Friday, with no at-home instruction nor extracurricular activities.

-College Station ISD: Schools will be closed Wednesday for both in-person and virtual learners.
-Should the closure extend past Wednesday, all students will transition to at-home learning via Schoology effective Thursday.
-The school board’s strategic planning virtual summit has been rescheduled for March 4.
+College Station ISD: Schools will be closed Thursday for both in-person and virtual learners.
+Should the closure extend past Thursday, all students will transition to at-home learning via Schoology effective Friday.

 St. Joseph Catholic School: St. Joseph will be closed through Friday, canceling in-person and at-home instruction, along with extracurricular activities.